California governor signs fur sale, circus animal bans

 Fashion designers including Versace, Gucci and Giorgio Armani have stopped or say they plan to stop using fur.

-Under California law, there is a fine of up to $1,000 for multiple violations.
+Under the California law, there is a fine of up to $1,000 for multiple violations.

 Animal rights groups have said animals may be subject to gassing, electrocution and other inhumane actions to obtain their fur.

-The advocacy group Direct Action Everywhere said it’s working with activists to pass similar bills in cities nationwide, including Minneapolis and Portland, Oregon, and it’s optimistic California’s law will spur action elsewhere.
+Advocacy group Direct Action Everywhere said it’s working with activists to pass similar bills in cities nationwide, including Minneapolis and Portland, Oregon, and it’s optimistic California’s law will spur action.

 Opponents of the legislation have said it could create a black market and be a slippery slope to bans on other products.